SungHoHong2/SSD-Scheduler/README.md

 ### Question
 ```

-# testing when the I/O depth is one
+# added the complete_flag in oder to make the dispatch and complete called sequentially
-  jobs = 1 - 10 : no error
+# number of jobs available on the test
-  jobs = 10 - 20 : no error
+  - 1, 2, 5, 7,

 ```